 Every accessibility option is available in the Settings app.
 Pressing Win+I will take open the Settings app.
 Click on Ease of Access to get this window shown below, along with the various settings.

 Under this tab, you can turn the Narrator On or Off.
-It includes several other options where you can adjust the narration controls like the pitch and speed, tasks you want to be narrated, sounds you want to hear like words/characters you type etc. You can also choose your Narrator from Microsoft David (male voice) or Microsoft Zira (female voice).
+It includes several other options where you can adjust the narration controls like the pitch and speed, tasks you want to be narrated, sounds you want to hear like words/characters you type, etc. You can also choose your Narrator from Microsoft David (male voice) or Microsoft Zira (female voice).

 As the name implies, you can edit the Magnifier settings in this tab.
-Just turn the Magnifier On and you will see a pop-up magnifier tab open which lets you magnify your screen as much as you can.
+Just turn the Magnifier On, and you will see a pop-up magnifier tab open which lets you magnify your screen as much as you can.
 You can also adjust the magnifier settings from the Settings button in the pop-up tab.

 Clicking on ‘Fine tune what my screen fonts look like’ and ‘Control whether Magnifier starts when I sign in‘ takes you the old classic Magnifier settings in Control Panel.

 Turn your On-Screen keyboard, Sticky Keys, Toggle Keys and Filter Keys here.
 Other settings include underlining the Shortcuts and display a warning or making a sound when turning a setting On or Off using a shortcut.
-There is no specific change in the keyboard settings and it works same as the previous versions of Windows.
+There is no specific change in the keyboard settings, and it works same as the previous versions of Windows.
 Read more about Windows Onscreen Keyboard Options and Settings.

-Select the Mouse Pointer size and colour here.
+Select the Mouse Pointer size and color here.
 Also, you can turn on the Mouse Keys button to use the numeric keys to move the mouse around your screen.
-It is again same as it was given in the previous versions of Windows.
+It is again the same as it was given in the previous versions of Windows.
 Read how to use the Windows computer without a keyboard or mouse.

 Other options include the Visual Options settings – Turn the buttons On to play the animations and Show Windows background.

-You can also make the Notifications last longer by adjusting the Show notifications for setting.
+You can also make the Notifications last longer by adjusting the Show notifications for the setting.
 Change the notification time from 5 seconds to 5 minutes.
 You can also control the thickness setting for your cursor.